cohere-ai/north-mcp-python-sdk/README.md

 ### Adding authentication

 If you want to test the authentication mechanism locally you can do the following.
-First start the server in with the see transport:
+First start the server with the sse transport:

 ```
 uv run examples/server.py --transport sse